-Hulking F-4 Phantom II’s streaked overhead at low altitude, went wet with afterburners and quickly disappeared in the sky, leaving their usual trail of smoke from their two turbo jet GE engines.
+Hulking F-4 Phantoms II’s streaked overhead at low altitude, went wet with afterburners and quickly disappeared in the sky, leaving their usual trail of smoke from their two GE turbo jet engines.
 Then, tiny by comparison, lethal single-engine F-16 Fighting Falcons gracefully executed touch-and-goes, returned minutes later smoking their tires as they landed just 50 yards in front of me as I toured base operations.
 That was impressive.

 But after Utah, I found the flatlands in Southeastern Ohio and the dismal weather a big letdown.
 But to advance within the government, I went where the jobs were, where the action was.